-Your family can get cash if you are in need.
-The funds come on a debit card that you can use at any ATM or store where EBT cards are accepted.
+Your family can get cash if you’re in need.
+Many families will get the funds on a debit card that can be used at any ATM or store where EBT cards are accepted.
+Some families may only qualify to get funds paid directly to their landlord.

-- Requires proof of identity, where you live, income, and citizenship status.
+- Requires proof of identity, where you live, and income.

-- If you are able to work, you will either need to be working, in an education or training program, or participate in a program assigned to you in order to get Cash Assistance
+- If you’re able to work, you will either need to be working, be in an education or training program, or participate in a program assigned to you in order to get Cash Assistance.
+If you’re 60 or older, you are waived from this requirement.

 This program looks at several things to decide if you are eligible.
 Some of them include: